artsandmetaphysics/goodlifeodyssey/README.md

 # Building

-Run the make file to compile static assets.
+Run `make` to compile static assets.

+Start a test server using `run`.

+# Citations

+Separate line or verse numbers with a single dash and no spaces.

 # References